Terminus post quem: Example

 An archaeological example of a terminus ante quem would be deposits formed before a historically dateable event, such as building foundations that were partly demolished to make way for the construction of a city wall.
 If it is known that the wall was finished in 650, then the foundations must have been demolished in 650 or earlier; all that can be said from the evidence is that it happened before the known event.

 Other examples of things that may establish a terminus are known dates of death or travel by persons involved, a particular form of heraldry that can be dated (see pastiglia for example), references to reigning monarchs or office-holders, or a placing relative to any other events whose date is securely known.
 In a modern context, dated images, such as those available in Google Earth, may establish termini.

 Related terms

 A terminus ante quem non differs from a terminus post quem by not implying the event necessarily took place.
 'Event E happened after time T' implies E occurred, whereas 'event E did not happen before time T' leaves open the possibility that E never occurred at all.

+In project planning, sometimes the phrases "no earlier than" / "no later than" (NET/NLT) are used.